|Sign up now, it's free!Signup|

 “This manual is the result of years of research.
 It not only analyzes the current problems of the music industry (and offers solutions to solve them), it also offers step by step instructions on…

 The idea behind this manual is to empower musicians and thus to allow them to become great and relevant artists.
 If you want to become successful, then you will not only need to understand how things in this business have to be done, you will also need to understand the differences between good and bad art.
 And there are differences, indeed.

 You will need to learn how to produce records that people will actually LOVE TO BUY.

 This is what this manual is all about.
 So what’s our starting point?
-Well, the first important thing to understand is that all kinds of music industry experts have been lying to us since the early 2000s.
-Those experts must either not be telling the truth, or they must be absolutely clueless.
-The problem, however, is that their claims are the foundation of what today’s artists, record company execs, and even consumers think is true, and thus their misinterpretation of the facts leads to solutions and strategies that are completely unusable.
+Well, the first important thing to understand is that all kinds of music industry execs and experts have been lying to us since the early 2000s, and their claims are the foundation of what today’s artists, record company execs, and even consumers think is true.
+Their misinterpretation of the facts leads to solutions and strategies that are completely unusable.

 But let’s return to the basic problems for a moment, or to the symptoms of the underlying problems if you want.
 The music industry is in big trouble indeed, to a degree that people don’t pay for music anymore, that artists no longer earn much money by selling records, and that many (if not most) traditional record companies could even completely vanish in future.
 At the same time fans are frustrated because of low quality music and exorbitant concert ticket prices.